North Ryde: Post-World War II

 North Ryde remained rural until after World War II, with a small population whose main activity up until that time was farming.
 Orchards, market gardens, vineyards and poultry predominated the landscape.
 In the 1950s and 1960s, the State Government purchased and subdivided much of the land for war service homes and public housing.
 During the postwar years the character of the district underwent a major change, from rural to suburban residential.
 The rapid development of North Ryde saw many of the older dwellings and buildings demolished.

 After the war, the huts previously used by the army on the southern side of Blenheim Road were utilised as a migrant hostel and for Australian families in urgent need of accommodation due to the acute housing shortage.

 A large pig farm was located at the northern end of Wicks Road and was operational until the late 1960s.

 An outdoor theatre had operated in Khartoum Road for many years showing silent and then "talkie" movies and was known locally as "the Shack".
+Located on the corner of what is now Khartoum Road and Waterloo Roads, the Khartoum Theatre was an open-air theatre which opened on 29 January 1938, with the final movie shown in 1966 when it closed with Marlon Brando in "The Wild One".
+It had always been a popular haunt with locals and motorcyclists alike.

 In 1956, the North Ryde Skyline Drive-In Theatre was opened on the southern corner of Waterloo and Lane Cove Roads, on land that was previously an orange orchard.
 It had capacity for 639 cars, a fully equipped restaurant with facilities which also housed the projection booths, and a large children's playground was located under the huge screen.
 It showed its final movies, Rocky IV and Conan The Destroyer, on 5 February 1986.